-- CoC designs a project review process and LHCB approves it prior to NOFA release. - HomeBase collects Annual Performance Reviews (APRs) and supplemental information as needed. - HomeBase completes assessment and review of renewal projects and prepares project evaluations. - After the NOFA is released, application and project review documents are updated to address any unexpected elements of the NOFA.
+- CoC designs a project review process and LHCB approves it prior to NOFA release. - HomeBase collects Annual Performance Reviews (APRs) and supplemental information as needed. - HomeBase completes assessment and review of renewal projects and prepares project evaluations - After the NOFA is released, application and project review documents are updated to address any unexpected elements of the NOFA.
 If feasible, the Funding Committee will meet to discuss proposed changes to the application and project review process.
-All changes are approved by LHCB at next meeting. - Projects receive preliminary scores with their project evaluations and are invited to provide a narrative response to be considered by the Priority Panel. - Applicants attend a Bidders' Conference, receive application materials, and have time to complete and submit their applications. - LHCB staff will recruit Priority Panel members, prioritizing members who have served as Priority Panelists in the past or who have other relevant experience.
+All changes are approved by LHCB at next meeting. - Projects receive preliminary scores with their project evaluations and are invited to provide a narrative response to be considered by the Priority Panel.
+Projects receive preliminary scores with their project evaluations and the opportunity to provide a narrative response to be considered by the Priority Panel.
+The Priority Panel will review only those scoring factors identified by the projects and other factors may remain at the pre-scaled score.
+Panelists have the discretion but are not required to review other scores to maintain consistency across all projects.

+- Applicants attend a Bidders' Conference, receive application materials, and have time to complete and submit their applications. - LHCB staff will recruit Priority Panel members, prioritizing members who have served as Priority Panelists in the past or who have other relevant experience.
 Priority Panel members will sign "no conflict of interest" and confidentiality statements. - All projects will submit applications to DHSH, including a HUD Project Application, required local application materials, and match documentation.
-All documents should be submitted in-person to Charles Minor at 1650 Mission St and electronically via the instructions on the Proposal Submission Checklist. - Late applications received within 48 hours of the due date/time will receive a 15-point score reduction.
+All documents should be submitted electronically in separate PDF files via the instructions on the Proposal Submission Checklist. - Late applications received within 48 hours of the due date/time will receive a 15-point score reduction.
 A 5-point reduction will be applied to any project that fails to submit either the electronic or paper copy of the application by the application deadline.
 Incomplete applications cannot be cured for Priority Panel scoring, but, if selected for funding by the Priority Panel, must be corrected prior to HUD submission. - Priority Panel members are trained, as appropriate, and receive applications.
 Panelists review applications. - LHCB staff and HomeBase review project applications and provide technical feedback.
-DHSH/LHCB staff determines whether project thresholds are met. - If an agency has a grant for a program that it would like to transfer to another program in the agency, perhaps because the original project is not meeting HUD performance expectations or is no longer as needed in the community, that agency may "reallocate to itself."
+DHSH/LHCB staff determines whether project thresholds are met.